Gone are the days when a resume was only about showing your work experience.

 Combined with a powerhouse list of clients, there’s plenty here to make a recruiter want to strike up a conversation and learn more about Stuart.
 That’s where he can have the chance to make yet another good impression.

 Anton Yermolov has a simple and creative 1-page resume

 He’s produced hundreds of copies of his simple and contemporary 1 page resume to hand out.
 Besides the design, Anton’s resume stands out by including information that’s hardly typical.
 Travels, interests, and characteristics bring his personality and experience to the forefront.

 A great idea is to change the name of your “tech skills” section to a more job-specific one like Creative Fields or Management Skills, so that it’s more relevant to the position you are applying for.
 Go & see his work!

 An Extraordinary Korean Style Resume

-Undoubtedly a unique design incorporating uniquely Korean elements, this resume actually stands out in more ways than one.
+Undoubtedly a unique design incorporating Korean elements, this resume actually stands out in more ways than one.
 The whole resume has a fantastic “My Favorite Things” section which really shows off their design skills.
-One small issue is using language like “Please contact me…” which an signal a lack of confidence.
-Otherwise, this resume is truly memorable.
+One small issue is using language like “Please contact me…” which can signal a lack of confidence.
+Otherwise, this resume is memorable.

 Magnus Henriksen is nothing but himself